anvayajmera/anvayajmera/README.md

 ### 🚀 What I'm Up To

--   Currently focused on **high-altitude balloon research** (Orionis APEX) and developing its AI stabilization systems and data analysis tools.
+-   Focused on **high-altitude balloon research** (Orionis APEX) and developing its AI stabilization systems and data analysis tools.
 This involves integrating complex engineering principles with cutting-edge AI for practical applications.
+On June 21st, 2025, we sent our technology 100,000 feet into the stratosphere (the edge of space).
 -   Actively building and optimizing **full-stack web platforms**, including an event management system for gymnasiums and a research recruiting platform for university students.
 -   Exploring new ways to bridge educational gaps globally through initiatives like **Coders Over Borders**, empowering over 800 students with coding skills.
 -   Always excited to dive into challenging projects that combine **robotics, computer vision, and machine learning**.
 Email me if you have a project that requires this!

-### 🛠️ My Toolkit
+### 🛠️ Here's My Toolkit

 **Languages:** JavaScript, Python, Java, C++, HTML, CSS, Arduino (C/C++) **Web Dev:** React, Bootstrap, Tailwind CSS, Google Firebase **Engineering & Robotics:** Arduino, OpenCV, CAD (SketchUp, Onshape), Machine Learning, AI Stabilization **Tools & Platforms:** Git, GitHub, Vercel, VS Code

-### ✨ Featured Projects
+### ✨ Get a Glimpse of My Featured Projects

 Here are a few projects where I've focused on building impactful solutions: